HMS Temeraire (1876): Propulsion

-Temeraire was equipped with two Humpreys & Tennant 2-cyl. steam engines, each driving one shaft and developing a total of 7,697 hp (5,661 kW), with which she reached a top speed of 14.65 knots (16.86 mph).
+Temeraire was equipped with two Humphrys & Tennant 2-cyl. steam engines, each driving one shaft and developing a total of 7,697 hp (5,661 kW), with which she reached a top speed of 14.65 knots (16.86 mph).
 Steam was supplied by twelve boilers.
 The ship could carry a maximum of 629 t. coal.
 Temeraire was rigged as a two-masted barque and had a sail area of 25,000 sq ft.
 The ship's crew consisted of 580 officers and ratings.

 Armament

-Her armament was partly conventional, being deployed on the broadside, and partly experimental; she was the first British ship to be equipped with guns in barbettes located on the midline on the upper deck.
-Indeed, she was the first British ship with barbettes of any kind.The armament consisted of four 11-inch muzzle-loading guns, one each on the forecastle and stern, and one each at the forward corners of the central battery to port and starboard.
+Her armament was partly conventional, being deployed on the broadside, and partly experimental.
+She was the first British ship to use barbettes of any kind, with the barbettes located on the midline on the upper deck.
+The armament consisted of four 11-inch muzzle-loading guns, one each on the forecastle and stern, and one each at the forward corners of the central battery to port and starboard.
 The 11-inch guns were installed on a Moncrieff mount, which had a mechanism for raising and lowering the gun.
 The mount was on a massive turntable that provided enough space for the hydraulic ramrod.
 The loading and lifting process, as well as the rotation of the mount, were operated by a disguised stand with four control levers.
 When the gun was extended and aimed at the target, it was adjusted to elevation graduated in degrees by a rod linkage on each side of the breech.
 A full gun crew consisted of six men, but the guns could be operated by three in an emergency.
 In addition, four 10in muzzle-loading guns were located in the rear of the central battery, two on each broadside.
 To protect against attack by boats armed with torpedoes, the ship received four 20-pounder breech-loading guns.
 Temeraire was also fitted with two launchers for spar torpedoes.
 In 1884, the 20-pounders were replaced by four 25-pounder breech-loading guns, and four 3-pounder Hotchkiss and ten 3-pounder Nordenfelt QF guns were also added to the ship.